 If you have a medically fragile child who needs constant, high-level, medical care at home, Dakota Home Care (DHC) can provide a well-trained, experienced Pediatric Private Duty Nurse (PPDN).

 A PPDN can come to your home to work one-on-one with your child all day, every day.
 The hours can vary depending on the care needed and what insurance will allow.
 Some children receive up to twelve hours of care per day and others require less.
 Your PPDN will be an LPN or an RN, depending on your child’s needs.
 They will be highly skilled and will have met stringent requirements.
 They have had training in working with children with special needs and in giving care that can be both fun and therapeutic.
 Before a child is discharged from the hospital, the family gets training in care during a PPDN’s off-duty hours.

-Private duty nursing is about the whole family.
+Pediatric private duty nursing is about the whole family.
 Nurses will adapt to and fit in with all family’s needs and routines.
 Making therapeutic care seem like play is really important.
 Nurses have to be creative in how they get the job done and incorporate day-to-day care into developmental play.

 A PPDN could be home alone with your child.
 Because they don’t have a whole medical team there with them, your nurse must be competent, confident, and able to react quickly to medical needs that arise.
 Most will have had on-the-job experience in other types of nursing to broaden their skills before becoming a PPDN.
 They also have quick access to resources via DHC.
 They can make recommendations to the physician for physical and speech therapists and to come in and develop exercise and therapy routines that the PPDN can help the child work on throughout the day.

 The PPDN can administer meds, feedings, and provide central line and respiratory care.
 A physician prescribes different types of therapy, works with the PPDN, and consults with family for level and frequency of care.